mghibaudi/OpenFermion-ProjectQ/README.rst

 `OpenFermion <http://openfermion.org>`_ is an open source package for compiling and analyzing quantum algorithms that simulate fermionic systems.
 This plugin library allows the circuit simulation and compilation package `ProjectQ <https://projectq.ch>`_ to interface with OpenFermion.
+However, OpenFermion-ProjectQ is now archived and deprecated since it is NO LONGER MAINTAINED.
+If you are interested in maintaining the package and qualified to do so, please contact us.

 Getting started
 ===============